shoppre-tech/docs/src/roles/adminstration/it-head.md

 # IT  Head

-Current: Varsha J Patil
+Current: Bibhas Goshal

 Department: FU7 IT/Cloud

-Responsiblity:
+## Responsiblity:

 ### General
 - Co ordinating with various employees working for IT Department work